 LOCATION: Surprise, AZ, United States

-We are currently seeking several Speech-Language Pathologists (SLPs) for full-time positions working with K-12 students in the Surprise, AZ area.
-These positions are for the 2022-2023 school year and begin on August 3, 2022.
+We are currently seeking a Speech-Language Pathologist (SLP) for a full-time position working with K-12 students in the Surprise, AZ area.
+The position will start in early August and continue through the end of the 2023-2024 school year.
 Eligible candidates must be a licensed Speech-Language Pathologist (CCC preferred) in the state of Arizona and have a valid AZ IVP FPCC.

 - Current Arizona Standard Speech-Language Pathologist Certification